Ukraine's Zelenskiy visits close ally Canada after challenges on US trip

 OTTAWA, Sept 22 (Reuters) - Ukrainian President Volodymyr Zelenskiy on Friday makes his first visit to close ally Canada, where he is guaranteed a warmer welcome than he received from some U.S. politicians skeptical about providing more military aid.

-Canada is one of Kyiv's staunchest supporters in the war against Russia and is set to announce during the visit that it is sending more weapons to Ukraine, according to a government official.
+Canada is one of Kyiv's staunchest supporters in its war with Russia, and is set to announce during the visit that it is sending more weapons to Ukraine, according to a government official.

-"Canada will continue to support Ukraine as long as it takes and we will always stand firm to defend the rule of law and the international rules based order," Prime Minister Justin Trudeau told reporters in New York on Thursday.
+"Canada remains unwavering in our support to the people of Ukraine as they fight for their sovereignty and their democracy, as well as our shared values like respect for the rule of law, freedom, and self-determination," Prime Minister Justin Trudeau said in a statement late on Thursday.

-Zelenskiy is due to address parliament in Ottawa and then hold a news conference with Trudeau.
-He spoke to legislators virtually in March 2022.
+Zelenskiy is due to address parliament in Ottawa at 1 p.m.
+ET (1700 GMT) and then hold a news conference with Trudeau at 2:45 pm ET (1845 GMT) before flying to Toronto to meet business leaders and then address a rally.

+The Ukrainian leader said he would be talking to Trudeau about defense cooperation, and would sign treaties to strengthen economic ties.

+"I am certain this will be a meaningful visit.
+We are grateful to Canada for its principled leadership and support," Zelenskiy said in a post on messaging platform X, formerly known as Twitter.

+There are 1.4 million people of Ukrainian descent in Canada, the third most after Ukraine and Russia.

-Ihor Michalchyshyn, executive director of the Ukrainian Canadian Congress lobby group, said Canada was influential given its membership of both the Group of Seven countries and NATO and noted all Canadian political parties support Ukraine.
+Ihor Michalchyshyn, executive director of the Ukrainian Canadian Congress lobby group, said Canada was influential given its membership in both the Group of Seven leading industrial countries and NATO and noted all Canadian political parties support Ukraine.

-"So I think it's appropriate for the president to be expecting and asking more from his Canadian partners," he said in an interview.
+"So I think it's appropriate for the president to be expecting and asking more from his Canadian partners," Michalchyshyn said in an interview.
 "If friends of Ukraine want Ukraine to win the war, then the only way that happens is with renewed and more military support."

-There are 1.4 million people of Ukrainian descent in Canada, the third most after Ukraine and Russia.

-In Washington, Zelenskiy appealed to U.S. lawmakers on Thursday for continued support amid Republican doubts over whether Congress should approve a new round of aid.
+In Washington, Zelenskiy appealed to U.S. lawmakers on Thursday for continued support amid doubts by some Republicans over whether Congress should approve a new round of aid.

 Although there are no such divisions in Canada, it does not have the deep pockets or military reserves of the United States, Germany and other major backers.